saraAdibnia/sara-ticketing/System/docs/frondoc.md

 _create_file/_

 if a user wants to upload a file in this web service there are some requierd fields **(file_field, ticket, answer)** and one optional(name).
+# Elastic search
+_search/_

+search a ticket by title.